Idaho

 Reference:Boat Box (Elkhorn) Hot Springs - Hot Springs in Idaho

 There are not so many choices in the U.S. if you like to dip in a cauldron hot tub.
 This one is, surprisingly fed by natural hot water.
-Too many hot springs Countless hot springs are in the northern mountains of Boise, Idaho.
-Stopping by every cloud of steam, you ...
+Too many hot springs Countless hot springs are in the northern mountains ...

 Tubs 2